Key information for supporters

 We have a commitment to provide excellent customer service, maintain a safe family environment in our stadium and provide the best possible value to our supporters.

-During the 2014/15 season we will be embarking on the first phase of an ambitious stadium redevelopment.
-We will work closely with supporters to minimise the impact on them wherever possible.
+During the 2016/17 season we will be debuting our ambitious stadium redevelopment and commissioning the new west stand and its improved facilities.
+We will work closely with supporters to minimise the impact wherever possible.

-Our Club and Supporter Liaison is David Lloyd.
-He is there to answer any questions you may have about any aspect of the way in which the club is run.
-If he can't answer your question directly, he will refer it to the appropriate member of staff.
-You can contact him via e-mail at firstname.lastname@example.org, by phone on 0117 963 0683.
+Our Club and Supporter Liaison is Rachel Lemar.
+She is there to answer any questions you may have about any aspect of the way in which the club is run.
+If she can't answer your question directly, she will refer it to the appropriate member of staff.
+You can contact her via e-mail at email@example.com, by phone on 0117 963 0600.

-Alternatively you can write to David at Ashton Gate Stadium, Ashton Road, Bristol BS3 2EJ.
+Alternatively you can write to Rachel at Ashton Gate Stadium, Ashton Road, Bristol BS3 2EJ.

-He will aim to respond to any enquiry within five working days.
-If he is not able to provide an immediate response, he will aim to have dealt with the issue within 21 working days.
+She will aim to respond to any enquiry within five working days.
+If she is not able to provide an immediate response, she will aim to have dealt with the issue within 21 working days.

 If you are still not happy with the response you receive, please refer to our Complaints Procedure.